zen-masters/Zen-Sets/mkdocs/npanel.md

 Unhides active group
 #### Isolate
 Hides elements that don't belong to active group or restore (unhide) all elements if the group was previously isolated
+#### Smart isolate
+Isolate all Groups that are present in multiselection or restore all Groups
 #### Display
 Toggles the display of the active group in [Sets mode](npanel.md#sets-mode) or all groups in [Parts mode](npanel.md#parts-mode).
 Also you can hide, unhide active group or hide elements that don't belong to the active group